 This can be anything that makes you feel calm and present.
 Breathing techniques are especially good to try and can be done anywhere and anytime.

 Black Friday In The New Normal

-As Black Friday approaches, many people are wondering what exactly it’s going to look like in a post-Covid-19 world.
+As the big day approaches, many people are wondering what exactly it’s going to look like in a post-Covid-19 world.

 Even before the pandemic hit, the in-person shopping that defined Black Friday was beginning to die down as online shopping became more and more popular.